 Every application is thoroughly reviewed by the admissions board which is comprised of both academic and professional staff, with consideration given to all elements including hard and soft skills.

-In general, nexy to paying the tuition fee yourself, there are three different ways to finance your degree:
+In general, next to paying the tuition fee yourself, there are three different ways to finance your degree:

-Scholarship: Several exist, governmental as well as corporate. some scholarship opportunities are provided on the ESSEC homepage like the EIFFEL excellence scholarship.
+Scholarship: Several exist, governmental as well as corporate.
+Some scholarship opportunities such as the EIFFEL Excellence Scholarship are listed on the Financing Tab of the Master in Management (MIM) program page.
 Have a look here.

 Credit: You can take a student loan to finance your studies.